blueglyph/lexigram/doc/gram.md

 ## Grammar Transformations

-LexiGram accepts non-LL(1) grammars if it's able to transforme them to LL(1).
+Lexigram accepts non-LL(1) grammars if it's able to transforme them to LL(1).
 It tries to provide some degree of transparency, but some patterns require specific listener calls.

-The transformations done by LexiGram are:
+The transformations done by Lexigram are:
 * `?` operator: `a -> X?` becomes `X | ε`
 * `*` operators: `a -> X*` becomes `a -> a1`  `a1 -> X a1 | ε`
 * `+` operators: `a -> X+` becomes `a -> a1`  `a1 -> X a1 | X`